MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsTeamsMeetingPolicy.md

 ```

 ### -IPVideoMode
 Determines whether video can be turned on in meetings and group calls.
 Set this to ENABLEDOUTGOINGINCOMING to allow outgoing and incoming video in the meeting.
 Set this to DISABLED to prohibit outgoing and incoming video in the meeting.
+Invalid value combination IPVideoMode: EnabledOutgoingIncoming and IPAudioMode: Disabled

 ```yaml
 Type: String